The oldest church building located in what is now Martin County, Florida.Our special Thank You to Alice L. Luckhardt and Sandra Henderson Thurlow.

 The first little Methodist church with the red roof was sold, the steeple was removed, and it was used as a residence.
 Later, the former community church was used by numerous commercial businesses, including a cleaning shop, a real estate office, the first local newspaper office, and the Stuart Chamber of Commerce office.

-Members of the local Episcopal Church of All Saints (competed in 1898) in Jensen began planning on building a Stuart Episcopal Church in June 1925.
+Members of the local Episcopal Church of All Saints (completed in 1898) in Jensen began planning on building a Stuart Episcopal Church in June 1925.
 They figured it would cost $30,000.
 Raising the necessary funds took awhile and in the meantime with hurricanes striking Florida including Stuart, banks closing and investment money not available, the hope of a church vanished.

 A major move and transformation occurred in 1930 when a new reorganized Stuart Episcopal congregation still in need of a building looked at the former Community Church.
 This now deserted 1895 church was purchased for $300 by the congregation and moved in the summer 1930 to two donated lots (from Stanley Kitching and John Charles Hancock) on West 3rd Street and then renovated by the church members.